-The Department of Health Sciences at SCCC strives to provide each student enrolled in our healthcare- related programs with the skills and knowledge necessary to effectively and efficiently contribute to the healthcare community in their chosen field of expertise, while always striving to maintain the dignity of their patients, to perform within the scope of their training, and to practice within ethical boundaries.
+The Department of Health Sciences strives to provide students enrolled in our programs with the skills and knowledge necessary to effectively and efficiently contribute to the healthcare field.

-The Department works closely with healthcare professionals in Sussex County and in the surrounding area to develop and offer courses of study that are in demand in the local community thus ensuring that employment opportunities are available to students upon completion of their programs.
-These professionals are instrumental in the design and implementation of programs and many offer their expertise in terms of teaching, program assessment and participation on Advisory Boards to ensure that programs remain current in this fast-paced and ever-changing world of medicine.
+The Department works closely with healthcare professionals in Sussex County and in the surrounding area to develop and offer courses of study that are in demand in the local community thus ensuring that employment opportunities are available to students upon completion of their program.
+These professionals are instrumental in the design and implementation of programs and many offer their expertise in terms of teaching, program assessment and participation on Advisory Boards to ensure that programs remain current in this ever-changing world of medicine.